 Willcox is located along Interstate 10, halfway between Phoenix and El Paso, with access to the main Union Pacific railway line.
 Known as the “Cattle Capital of America,” Willcox’s economy is based largely on agriculture.
 The region’s award-winning wineries are attracting attention from across the state and beyond, with the vineyards producing around 75 percent of the grapes used in the flourishing Arizona wine industry.
 The area is also the second largest producer of pistachios globally, and other specialty crops include apples, peaches, pecans, cotton and small grains.
 One of the world’s largest hydroponic tomato greenhouse companies is also in the region.

-Population (estimates & projections), demographics, age groups, income levels, school enrollment, educational attainment, poverty rates, labor force, employment, unemployment, workforce (by occupation and industry), housing units, vacancy rates, housing costs, home values, rental rates, available commercial properties, homes for sale, land for sale, planning & zoning resources, K-12 and higher education opportunities, health care providers, weather, climate, visitor information, hotels, restaurants, transportation infrastructure, shipping and parcel delivery, trucking companies, major metro markets, utility and telecom providers, incentives, taxes, regulation, financial services, census data, maps & more!
+Population, demographics, income, school enrollment, educational attainment, labor market & workforce, housing market, available residential and commercial properties and land, planning & zoning resources, K-12 & higher education opportunities, health care providers, weather & climate, things to do, hotels, restaurants, transportation infrastructure, shipping and parcel delivery, trucking companies, distance to major metro markets, utility & telecom providers, incentives, taxes, regulation, financial services, maps & more!